-Reverse logistics of goods grow to new heights due to returns
+Reverse logistics of goods grow to new heights, as customers return their online buys

 The increased online purchasing rates in recent years, not surprisingly due to the Covid-19 situation, has caused a dramatic increase in the returned goods as well.
 USA digital purchases increased by 43.5% between 2019 and 2021.
 Goods returned by US consumers surged 78% in 2021 alone, turning a big focus to the “returns industry” and the balance between such aspects as its finance, customer service, and the quality of the environment.